 - They probably think that when you are kissing you are eating things from each others mouths…which is why they are always trying to get in on the action (at least that’s my estimation of why my dog always tries to get in the middle when my wife and are are being affectionate).

 I imagine there are more anthropological questions on the dog’s brain.
 But alas, they can’t read or write or express themselves beyond a “woof” or a tail wag.
+But one thing is sure and is that we love our dogs as pets, so it’s really important to keep your pet healthy, one day my dog got sick but fortunately I found a veterinarian near me.
 But maybe if we took a more empathetic approach to understanding our canine friends (like Caesar Milan or Temple Grandin) we might just arrive at a more objective understanding of ourselves.

 - Why Dogs Really Do Feel Your Pain (news.discovery.com)